Patient Navigators for Mesothelioma Patients

 - Reduced costs of care

-Patient navigators help coordinate appointments, keep track of medical records and reinforce doctor-patient relationships.
+Patient navigators help coordinate appointments and keep track of medical records.
+They also reinforce doctor-patient relationships.
 They can connect mesothelioma patients with a dietitian, a cancer support group or a mental health counselor.

-They also can assist with end-of-life care, including hospice arrangements.
+Navigators also assist with end-of-life care.
+Examples include palliative procedures or hospice arrangements.

 Role and Responsibilities of Patient Navigators